 Advice from The Haynes Firm

-your local Hospital emergency department with a diagnosis of influenza.
+discharged from your local Hospital emergency department with a diagnosis

-Your intuition told you that they weren’t paying attention to him
+of influenza.
+Your intuition told you that they weren’t paying attention

-in the Emergency Room.
-You really felt like your loved one was very sick,
+to him in the Emergency Room.
+You really felt like your loved one was

-but the Hospital staff and doctor convinced you that it was just a bad
+very sick, but the Hospital staff and doctor convinced you that it was

-to go when you are sick so they can prevent death or serious disability.
+you are supposed to go when you are sick so they can prevent death or

 Stories like these are heartbreaking.
 Yet, stories like these are being